What is Digital Minimalism and Who Is It For?

 📌 Cleaning Suggestions: Offers intelligent recommendations to help you stay organized and consistent.

-Use case: If you’ve been ignoring old emails piling up for months, Clean Email will gently nudge you to clear them out.
-This helps you maintain inbox hygiene without feeling overwhelmed.
+Use case: If you’ve been ignoring old emails piling up for months, the app will gently nudge you to clear them out.

 These features create space and reduce mental load.
-And that’s what digital minimalism is really about: using tools like Clean Email that serve a clear purpose, reduce friction, and help you live a focused, uncluttered digital life.
+And that’s what digital minimalism is really about: using tools that serve a clear purpose, reduce friction, and help you live a focused, uncluttered digital life.